-Five reasons why Office 365 is about to get more expensive
+Five reasons why Microsoft 365 is about to get more expensive

-Microsoft is about to uplift the prices of Office 365 subscriptions.
+Microsoft is about to uplift the prices of Microsoft 365 subscriptions.

 The first thing I've noticed: Microsoft announced an increase in "direct" prices.
 We should expect a price lift for other licensing programs too.

-Secondly, Office 365 E1 became way richer compared to the original E1.
+Secondly, Microsoft 365 E1 became way richer compared to the original E1.
 Quote:

 It takes more resources and software to provide these services than initially.
 We now have Access, Power Apps, Planner, and modern SharePoint.
 These tools alone can "digitally transform" about 80%, if not more, of small and medium-sized businesses.
 So E1 is simply cannibalizing more expensive plans.